Ridiculous AIDS drug price increase just one of many examples of pharmaceutical greed

 I guess time will tell.
 Martin Shkreli has been called to answer questions about this price-gouging scheme in front of the Senate on Dec.
 9th.

 At The Eisen Law Firm, our attorneys are committed to leveling the playing field by fighting the victimization of hard working Americans.
 We have successfully litigated medical malpractice cases against some of the largest healthcare organizations in Ohio.
-We are not afraid to go against the large pharmaceutical companies, either. /works/taking-on-big-companies/ Our Ohio medical malpractice lawyers fight zealously for your rights.
+We are not afraid to go against the large pharmaceutical companies, either.
+Our Ohio medical malpractice lawyers fight zealously for your rights.
 Contact us online or call 216-687-0900 to learn more about our malpractice legal services.